Holiday Letting on the Isle of WightHoliday letting guide

 Whether you’re on or off the island, you can rely on us to look after your property to the highest of standards.
 We’ve a range of Managed Services to suit your situation, from changeovers to maintenance, repairs to regulatory requirements.
 We are able to organise and administer all you would need to keep your investment running at the top of its game.

-We use a professional photographer, included in the registration fee, where the Property Manager assists with the styling to show off the best assets of your property.
+We use a professional photographer, included in the registration fee, and Area Manager, Emma's assistance for styling to show off the best assets of your property.
 Full descriptions are written about the property and lots of information added about the local area and amenities.

 How much can I earn?

 Island house prices run around 8 to 10% below their mainland equivalents which gets you off to a good start and research into the profitability of holiday cottages by county shows that the Isle of Wight has the second highest investment index.

 ‘Hot properties’ are those with sea views, renowned for their appeal, however countryside locations also have their place in the market.
 The key to success, however, is quality.
 A rise in demand has lead to increased expectations but this in turn unlocks longer rental seasons.

 The style of property can affect the level of income, figures showing that two bedrooms and two bathrooms perform the best across the whole year, with larger properties doing well in the peak summer season as they can cater for more than one family at a time.
 The holiday season on the island starts at Easter and ends in October, however we are seeing an increase in popularity in short breaks out of these times.